ArenKDesai/Aren-s-Notes/Big Data Systems/HBase & Cassandra Query Language.md

 Column-oriented and non-relational in sparse tables.
 Data is indexed with a unique row key.
 Data is kept in memory until large, then written to disk in one large write.
+HBase is layered on HDFS.

 No boss node, many workers.
 Clusters are *rings* due to adjacency.
 Ring organization doesn't have to adhere to network topology.
 Inserts are *upserts* since they also update.